JeffersonLab/hdrdmacp/README.md

 > hdrdmacp -s

-And run it in client mode on the machine you wish to transfer the file FROM, giving it the local file as the first argument and then the remote host+destination directory as the second:
+And run it in client mode on the machine you wish to transfer the file FROM, giving it the local file as the first argument and then the remote host+destination filename as the second:

-> hdrdmacp file.dat my.server.host:/path/to/dest/dir
+> hdrdmacp file.dat my.server.host:/path/to/dest/filename

 notes: